-There are four positions available in the Adult Neurology Residency at Mayo Clinic in Florida each year on a competitive basis.
+There are four positions available on a competitive basis each year in the Adult Neurology Residency at Mayo Clinic's campus in Jacksonville, Florida.

 How to apply

-You need to complete the application process by January (18 months before your PGY-2 year).
+The application and all supporting documentation must be submitted by January (18 months before your PGY-2 year).
 The academic year begins in late June or early July.

 - Official medical school transcripts